Kashish2908/MangoJelly_LandingPage/README.md

 # MangoJelly_LandingPage
-Landing page created with HTML, CSS, JavaScript and for animation GSAP is used.
+Responsive landing page created with HTML, CSS, and JavaScript, and for animation GSAP is used.